Margot E. Wilson, PhD

 In 2018, Margot published the first in a series of transgender elders’ life histories, Girl in the Dream, the life story of Stephanie Castle, a Canadian transgender woman and early advocate for the rights of transgender people and, more specifically, for transgender people incarcerated in the Canadian prison system (see Stephanie’s publication Prisoner of Gender available through Stephanie Castle Publications).

 Also published in 2018 is a second edition of Feelings: A Transsexual’s Explanation of a Baffling Condition, which is edited and includes a new introduction by Margot.
 Originally published in 1992, Feelings was Stephanie Castle’s first non-fiction book on transgender issues.
-Other fiction and non-fiction books on transgender topics written by Stephanie Castle are available at Stephanie Castle Publications (a recently affiliated imprint of Castle Carrington Publishing).
+Other fiction and non-fiction books on transgender topics written by Stephanie Castle are available at Stephanie Castle Publications (an imprint of Castle Carrington Publishing).

 Glimmerings: Trans Elders Tell Their Stories, edited by Margot Wilson and Aaron Devor, a volume of 15 life stories written by trans, non-binary and Two-Spirit elders, is available in paperback and e-book formats beginning in July 2019.

-Currently, Margot is collaborating with Jude Patton, Joanna Clarke and Ariadne Kane on upcoming publications of their life histories.
-These publications are expected in 2019 and 2020.
-A volume of creative non-fiction written by Gayle Roberts and titled From Shame to Freedom: A Gender Variant Woman’s Journey of Discovery is also expected in 2019.
+Currently, Margot is collaborating with Jude Patton, Joanna Clarke, and Ariadne Kane on upcoming publications of their life histories.
+These publications are expected in 2020.
+A volume of creative non-fiction written by Gayle Roberts and titled From Shame to Freedom: A Gender Variant Woman’s Journey of Discovery is also expected in 2020.
+A second edition of Rupert Raj’s memoir Dancing the Dialectic: True Tales of a Transgender Trailblazer will also be published in 2020.

 Additional projects currently underway at TransGender Publishing include: